Time to read : 4 Minutes

 Most travel insurers I researched offered at least two tiers of cover.

-If you’re a regular traveller, you might want to consider multi-trip cover rather than an annual policy.
+If you’re a regular traveller, you could consider multi-trip cover rather than an annual policy.

 Annual trip travel insurance, also known as single-trip insurance, provides cover for a specific journey or vacation within a one-year period.